johanhedin/sdrx/doc/BUILD.md

 # Download and build sdrx
-`sdrx` is only available in source code form and the easiest way to get it is to clone the GitHub repo and complile the code using the instructions on this page.
+`sdrx` is only available in source code form and the easiest way to get it is to clone the GitHub repo and compile the code using the instructions on this page.